2020 Elitettan

 The 2020 Elitettan was the eighth season of the Elitettan, the Swedish women's association football second tier division.

-The season started on 14 June 2020 and is expected to end on 8 November 2020.
+The season started on 14 June 2020 and ended on 8 November 2020.

 Umeå IK were the defending champions.

 Teams

 Fourteen teams contested the league; the nine remaining teams from the previous season, the two relegated teams from the 2019 Damallsvenskan and the three promoted teams from the Division 1.